Lotus F1: 2015 season

 In Canada, Grosjean and Maldonado qualified in 5th and 6th places respectively on a track where all Mercedes powered cars had a clear advantage over the rest of the field.
 Maldonado finished 7th after losing a place to Hülkenberg at the start.
 Grosjean was forced to pit again after cutting his rear left tyre while attempting to lap the Marussia of Will Stevens and dropped from 6th to 11th in the process, but recovered to take 10th place and nevertheless secured Lotus's first double points finish of the season.

 In Austria, Grosjean retired with gearbox issues while Maldonado finished 7th from 10th on the grid.

-Both cars retired from the British Grand Prix, after a late breaking Daniel Ricciardo forced Grosjean into Maldonado during the first few corners of the opening lap.
+Both cars retired from the British Grand Prix, after a late braking Daniel Ricciardo forced Grosjean into Maldonado during the first few corners of the opening lap.

 During the Hungarian Grand Prix weekend deputy team principal Federico Gastaldi confirmed that team owner Gérard Lopez was in deep discussion with Renault board members in an effort to sell the team back to its former owners.
 Lotus had received their allocation of tyres less than an hour before the opening session at the Hungaroring after Pirelli refused to release the tyres over unpaid bills, amid the team's growing financial difficulties.
 In the race, Grosjean finished 7th while Maldonado finished 14th after accumulating three penalties during the race.

 Grosjean finished third in the Belgian Grand Prix gaining the team's first podium finish since the 2013 United States Grand Prix.
 However, the Lotus cars were temporarily seized post-race due to a legal dispute with former test driver, Charles Pic.

 During the 2015 Japanese Grand Prix, Lotus were locked out of their hospitality unit, stemming from unpaid bills from the race organizers in Japan from the previous year.
 On 30 September, it was announced that Renault had signed a letter of intent to buy a controlling stake of Lotus F1 from Genii Capital.
 This came after Lotus were bailed out by Renault after falling behind in income tax and insurance payments to the British Government.
 Seventh and eighth places in the race itself gave the team their first double top eight finish since the 2013 Indian Grand Prix.